-Drain the salt cod and potatoes.
-When cool enough to handle, remove any bones, fins, and tough pieces of skin.
+When the fish and potatoes have finished cooking, drain.
+When cool enough to handle, remove any bones, fins, and tough pieces of skin from the cod.
 Be sure to go through the fish carefully as any trace of skin or bones will be unpleasant to come across in the final dish.

 Transfer the fish and potatoes to a bowl and mash by hand with a potato masher to whatever consistency you prefer.
 You can use a stand mixer, but do not use a food processor or immersion blender because it will make the brandade gluey.
 Remove the thyme from the garlic-infused oil and scrape the oil into the bowl; add the cream, black pepper, parsley, and green garlic.
 Mix until it is as smooth as you want it.
 It shouldn’t need any salt, but taste it and add some if needed.